Economics at Ship

 Local, state, and federal governments currently offer a wide variety of challenging positions for economists and in such allied professions as urban planning and environmental analysis.
 Ship's economics faculty have the experience and knowledge to enable students to succeed in government positions.
 Recent federal concerns, such as those revealed in the National Environmental Planning Act and the Occupational Health and Safety Act, have intensified the demand in all levels of government for economists.

 The average salary for economics jobs in PA is $55,000.

 To graduate with a major in economics, you need to complete 120 credits.
 Students receive a Bachelor of Science in Economics within a liberal arts context.
 It is ideal for students who find economics interesting and challenging, yet also desire the broadening experience of an arts and sciences education.
 Students take 27 credits of economics and 93 credits in a variety of other disciplines.

 The minor in economics requires students to take a total of 18 credits in economics courses.
 The economic minor has advantages for both business majors and non‑business majors.
 With proper advisement, a minor in economics can provide the economics prerequisites for an MBA program, or for graduate work in economics.

-The department's bachelor of science curriculum allows you to combine your study of economics with course from five complimentary disciplines:
+The department's bachelor of science curriculum allows you to combine your study of economics with course from multiple complimentary disciplines: